-Aurecon’s role covered Contract 824 – the Ngai Tam Mei to Tai Kong Po 2.6 km twin tunnels.
-Aurecon was appointed by the Kier-Kaden Joint Venture as designer for both the major geotechnical and civil temporary works, and value engineering designs.
+Aurecon’s role covered Contract 824 – the Ngau Tam Mei to Tai Kong Po 2.6 km twin tunnels.
+Aurecon was appointed by the Kier-Kaden-OSSA Joint Venture (KKOJV), as designer for both the major geotechnical and civil temporary works, and value engineering designs.

 Access to the tunnels beneath ground level was from deep shafts.
-Both the design and construction of the shafts at Ngai Tam Mei and Tai Kong Po were on the project’s critical path.
+Both the design and construction of the shafts at Ngau Tam Mei and Tai Kong Po were on the project’s critical path.

 The shaft at Tai Kong Po was to be used to store a ventilation building and therefore its size was larger than necessary for the day-to-day construction requirements for tunnelling below.
 To enable earlier access for this tunnelling, a second temporary, and smaller shaft, was designed and constructed adjacent to the main shaft.
 This shaft was later backfilled.